-I hope you are all having a great Thursday!
+I hope each of you is having a terrific Wednesday!

 Until next time…